 filmmakers that the reductions to violence in the Cornucopia scene had not gone far enough, and the BBFC insisted on an additional seven seconds of changes before a 12A rating could be granted, commenting:

-When the finished version of the film was submitted for formal classification, four further cuts were required to remove some remaining sight of blood and injuries that breached the terms of the '12A'/'12' Guidelines.
-The violence that remains
+finished version of the film was submitted for formal classification, four further cuts were required to remove some remaining sight of blood and injuries that breached the terms of the '12A'/'12' Guidelines.
+The violence that remains in the classified

 Let's take a look at all of the affected scenes in the 12A UK cinema version that differ from the PG-13 version of the film.

 The first alteration that was made occurs around 25 minutes into the film, and was made following BBFC advice.
 It concerns a brief shot showing blood on a brick after a boy is beaten to death.
 For

 the 12A version, the sight of blood was removed through the addition of an artificial shadow cast onto the brick: